How Do You Get to Essex County Airport from Manhattan?

 How Does Simulator Training Complement Flight Time at KCDW?

-Students who combine simulator sessions with flight lessons at an airport like KCDW typically spend less total time (and money) in the airplane to reach the same proficiency level.
+Students who combine simulator sessions with flight lessons at an airport like Essex County Airport (KCDW) typically spend less total time and money in the airplane to reach the same proficiency level.
 The reason is straightforward: procedures that can be learned and repeated in a simulator — like instrument approaches, radio communication practice, emergency procedures, and navigation — don't need to be learned at $200+/hour with the engine running.
+FAA regulations allow up to 2.5 hours of Advanced Aviation Training Device (AATD) time toward the Private Pilot certificate and up to 20 hours toward the Instrument Rating, directly replacing airplane hours that cost significantly more.
+For KCDW students specifically, Aviator.NYC in New York City offers FAA-approved AATD simulators with Garmin G1000 NXi avionics, with instructors who hold multiple type ratings and fly real jets for a living.
+A simulator session can replicate the ILS Runway 4 approach or RNAV GPS approaches at Caldwell, letting you practice the exact procedures you'll fly on your next lesson at a fraction of the airplane cost.

 FAA regulations allow up to 2.5 hours of Advanced Aviation Training Device (AATD) time toward the Private Pilot certificate and up to 20 hours toward the Instrument Rating.
 These aren't "bonus" hours — they replace airplane hours that would otherwise cost significantly more.